god-plans/god-panel-documention/content/api/index.md

 ## Overview

 The God Panel API provides RESTful endpoints for all application functionality.
-The API is built with Nuxt 3's server-side capabilities and follows RESTful conventions.
+The API is built with nuxt 4's server-side capabilities and follows RESTful conventions.

 ## Base URL